Eric Striker: Senior season

 During his senior season, Striker started all 13 games at outside linebacker.
 He tied a career-high in tackles with 12, three going for a loss, along with two sacks and a forced fumble against West Virginia on October 10.
 On October 24, 2015, he recorded his first interception in his collegiate career in a home game against Texas Tech.
 He caught the ball at the line of scrimmage and returned it inside the 5-yard-line.
 He recorded 6 tackles, three for a loss, against Clemson in the Orange Bowl.

 Professional career

 Buffalo Bills

 On April 30, 2016, Striker was signed as an undrafted free agent by the Buffalo Bills.
 On August 30, 2016 Striker was waived by the Bills.
 In April 2017, Striker was hired by Oklahoma head coach Bob Stoops as the Sooners' Defensive Recruiting Analyst.

 Saskatchewan Roughriders

 Striker attended tryouts and mini-camp with the Saskatchewan Roughriders in Bradenton, Florida and was subsequently signed by the team in April 2018.
 He made the team and played in the first game of the season against the Toronto Argonauts and recorded two tackles.
 He only played in one game before being traded to the Argonauts on July 3, 2018.

+Toronto Argonauts

+For the Toronto Argonauts, Striker played eight games, registering 17 defensive tackles and four special teams tackles.